-- (g) she believed Councillor Gillard had exhibited bullying and disrespectful behaviour towards the Council's employees, in particular the former Clerk and more recently the new Clerk; - (h) her complaint against Councillor Gillard and the other Councillor also referred to articles in the local press which clearly identified the disclosure of confidential information.
+- (g) an example of the problems experienced by the Town Clerks had been times when Councillor O'Nolan had been present at meetings of the Council or a Committee.
+He was often very quiet at the meetings, having little to contribute.
+However, after the meeting he would enter into an email exchange with the Town Clerk.
+This usually involved challenging decisions that had been made or demanding further information; - (h) she believed both of these Councillors had exhibited bullying and disrespectful behaviour towards the Council's employees, in particular the former Clerk and more recently the new Clerk; - (i) a further example of inappropriate behaviour by Councillor O'Nolan related to a complaint made by him against her during her mayoral year.
+He alleged that she had been party to lies made about him regarding him requesting information about the former Town Clerk's contract of employment.
+He denied asking for the contract.
+After making enquires she was led to believe that what the former Town Clerk had told her was incorrect.
+She gave a written apology to Councillor O'Nolan and he withdrew the complaint.
+She had since seen an email from Councillor O'Nolan to the new Town Clerk that clearly requested a copy of the former Town Clerk's contract of employment; - (j) her complaint against Councillor O'Nolan and the other Councillor also referred to articles in the local press which clearly identified the disclosure of confidential information.
 In the first instance they were quoted in an article about the deletion of emails from the Council's computer.
-This was first identified by the new Clerk around the time of the Council's Annual General Meeting this year.
-She met Councillor Gillard as she was leaving the Clerk's office and mentioned to him that some of the emails appeared to be missing; - (i) the Council immediately took action to recover any missing emails and other files.
+This was first identified by the new Clerk around the time of the Council's Annual General Meeting this year; - (k) the Council immediately took action to recover any missing emails and other files.
 The matter was discussed at Council and Committee meetings as the issue was being dealt with.
 These discussions were in the confidential part of the meetings.
 When the two Councillors spoke to the press they made statements to the effect that the Council had lost data.
-She believed this was intended to discredit the Council by implying that sensitive date had been lost rather than the deletion of routine emails: - (j) the second incident related to some signs that had been ordered by the Council.
+She believed this was intended to discredit the Council by implying that sensitive date had been lost rather than the deletion of routine emails; - (I) the second incident related to some signs that had been ordered by the Council.
 This was first raised after a meeting when confidential information had been considered.
 At the end of the meeting the Chairman, Councillor Sylvester, informed the Councillors that some issues had come to light.
 He clearly stated that this was a private discussion and would be reported to a future meeting.
-It was immediately following this that the two Councillors were pictured and quoted in the local press in an article which reported on the issues relating to the signs; - (k) she believed these incidents were politically motivated as the two Councillors were trying to discredit the Council.
-Their actions were supported by the local County Councillor, who was the wife of Councillor Gillard.
-She is often reported as making derogatory comments about the Town Council: - (I) she provided the investigating officer with a number of documents which evidenced the conduct referred to in her complaint.
+It was immediately following this that the two Councillors were pictured and quoted in the local press in an article which reported on the issues relating to the signs; - (m) she believed these incidents were politically motivated as the two Councillors were trying to discredit the Council.
+Their actions were supported by the local County Councillor, who was the wife of one of the Councillors.
+The County Councillor was often reported as making derogatory comments about the Town Council;

+(n) she provided the investigating officer with a number of documents which evidenced the conduct referred to in her complaint.
 These included copies of emails between various Councillors.